justindujardin/mathy/libraries/website/docs/rules/associative_property.md

 - `2 * (3 * 1) = 6` and `(2 * 3) * 1 = 6`

 !!! note

-    Interestingly, the application of the associative property of numbers to a binary expression tree is a common tree operation called a "node rotation."
+      Interestingly, the application of the associative property of numbers to a binary expression tree is a common tree operation called a "node rotation".

 ### Transformations